Frequently Asked Questions

 All Rise schools use Arbor as our MIS solution.
 The Trust also uses a cashless system through ParentPay where all parental payments are managed.

 School improvement is supported through the use of FFT Aspire which allows benchmarking of National and Trust data.
-The Trust use CPOMs for recording and managing of safeguarding.
+The Trust use CPOMs for the recording and managing of safeguarding.

 Rise leaders and teachers collaborate on a first class, ambitious curriculum.
 The Rise curriculum enables a reduction in teacher workload, focuses on raising standards in all subjects, and works to develop Trust wide subject specific professional development.
 The curriculum is academic, rigorous, and ensures high expectations for all pupils.
 With a range of resources, scaffolds, teacher knowledge documents linked to content that is to be taught, and quizzes to support learning.
 The Rise curriculum is of the highest quality.